peanut butter cookies

 SEE FULL PRINTABLE RECIPE CARD BELOW

-How to Make Old-Fashioned Peanut Butter Cookies
+How to Make Homemade Peanut Butter Cookies

 Always soft and chewy, this peanut butter cookie recipe is so easy to make using simple ingredients.
 Delicious peanut butter flavor in every bite!